You may be able to claim for the cost of reasonably necessary hearing aids and certain hearing tests.

 To be eligible to claim for the cost of a hearing aid, you must have a hearing loss injury arising from your employment.
 For example, hearing loss as a result of a noisy work environment.

-If you have been assessed as having hearing loss as a result of your employment you may be able to claim lump sum compensation as well.
+If you have been assessed as having hearing loss as a result of your employment you may be able to claim lump sum compensation.

 If you are no longer working in a noisy industry, then you must lodge the claim with the employer who last employed you in a noisy workplace.